jasonhuh/CarND-Path-Planning-Project/README.md

 ### Trajectory generation

-Trajectory generation was inspired by the project walk through in the course.
+Trajectory generation was inspired by the project walkthrough video in the course as well as the Python solution to the "Implement Behavior Planner in C++" quiz in the course.

+The spline library has been utilized for calculating y values as a function of x values.
+As provided in the walkthrough video, the last point of the vehicle and the point prior that was used were used as the initial two points.
+Three following points were also added to the spline.

 [cf trajectory.cpp](src/trajectory.cpp)